 The Public Health Nursing program seeks to provide member communities with access to comprehensive, professional Public Health Nursing services.
 The Public Health Nursing provides wellness programming, flu clinics, disease screenings and disease investigations for those who are challenged by location, mobility, and income.
 The nurses are promoting the wellbeing of the community and creating partnership to prevent disease, reducing the effects of chronic diseases, lowering premature death rates and improving quality of life for many.
 In addition the nurse monitor the MAVEN (Massachusetts virtual epidemiologic network) reporting that municipalities are required to conduct.

 The Inspectional Service program seeks to provide member communities with access to trained, qualified Health Inspectors.
 Alliance Health Inspectors work under the direction of the municipal Boards of Health to provide technical services.
 These services are all those required of Boards of Health, including Title V (on-site septic) inspections, food establishment inspections, camp inspections, swimming pool inspections and housing inspections.

-The Berkshire Public Health Alliance is coordinating the Berkshire Opioid Abuse Prevention Collaborative.
-With funding support provided by the Massachusetts Department of Public Health the Berkshire Opioid Abuse Prevention Collaborative will develop and implement local policies, practices, systems and environmental changes to prevent the misuse or abuse of opioids, prevent or reduce unintentional deaths and non-fatal hospital events associated with opioid poisonings and increase the capacity of municipalities to deal with the growing problem.
+The Berkshire Public Health Alliance is coordinating the Berkshire Opioid Addiction Prevention Collaborative.
+With funding support provided by the Massachusetts Department of Public Health, the state legislature, and additional sources, the BOAPC will develop and implement local policies, practices, systems and environmental changes to prevent the misuse of opioids, prevent or reduce unintentional deaths and non-fatal hospital events associated with opioid poisonings and increase the capacity of municipalities to deal with the growing problem.

 LOOKING FOR LOCAL SERVICES TO START YOU, OR SOMEONE YOU CARE ABOUT, ON THE ROAD TO RECOVERY?
 CLICK HERE